-Find out more information about Health Management
+Information about Health Management Degrees

 Health management or healthcare management designates the process of organising and coordinating the performance of a healthcare facility.
 A health manager supervises the business and administrative aspects of a health care institution, and is responsible for the overall internal healthcare system, including clinical and non-clinical staff, partner organisations, insurance companies, government bodies, etc.